FYDE-S2020/arduino-lab-1-jmv-ut/Report.md

 9. Why is SPI so much faster than UART?

-    SPI makes use of more wires and is synchronized, meaning that the data can much faster and on its own line, seperate from start and stopp commands.
+    SPI makes use of more wires and is synchronized, meaning that the data can much faster and on its own line, not requiring and start/stop bits.

 10. list one pro and one con of UART